ManojTella/Open-Jacson-Networks/README.md

 ## Program
 ```

-DEVELOPED BY : Akkireddy Ruchitha Reddy
+DEVELOPED BY : Manoj Guna Sundar Tella.
-REGISTER NO : 212221230004
+REGISTER NO : 212221240026.
 ```
 ```
 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): "))